 The benefit of having engaged employees at your company may seem obvious, but it's something that can be more easily said than done: too often, thinking about building employee engagement is limited solely to engagement survey results discussions, rather than a holistic investigation of a workplace.
 The benefits of employee engagement are endless, though, and committing to their long-term is really essential.

 The Harvard Business Review has termed the “adrenaline shot” approach to employee engagement as little changes that boost engagement temporarily, but whose engagement effects wear off.
-This shortsighted planning is, by their estimation, wasting hundreds of millions of dollars every year — and doesn't lead to a more engaged workforce.
+This shortsighted planning, by their estimation, wastes hundreds of millions of dollars every year — and doesn't lead to a more engaged workforce.

 Surveys only drive employee engagement when used correctly

 At Lattice, we think a lot about the best ways to give surveys and analyze them.
 There are definitive best practices around what questions to ask and how to dissect your results.
-But the actualities of giving the survey aren't the only thing that a company has to worry about when they are trying to build a long-term strategy for engagement.
+But the actualities of giving the survey aren't the only thing that a company has to worry about when they are trying to build a long-term strategy to boost the engagement of employees.

-Engagement surveys should be a tool in your toolbox for checking in and monitoring employee engagement regularly, says Deloitte.
+Employee engagement surveys should be a tool in your toolbox for checking in, receiving employee feedback, and monitoring employee engagement regularly, says Deloitte.
 To maximize surveys themselves, you must:

 - Give surveys regularly — that is, more than once a year.
 Aim for once a quarter.

 - Make a commitment to your employees to make changes after an engagement survey, and tackle problem areas identified in the survey quickly.